Office of the Secretary, Office of Public Health and Science, HHS.

 For HHS conducted or supported research, the funding agency may impose additional conditions as necessary for the protection of human subjects (45 CFR 46.124).

 IRBs are also responsible for ensuring that members who review research have no conflicting interest.
-45 CFR 46.107(e) directly addresses conflicts of interest by requiring that “no IRB may have a member participate in the IRB's initial or continuing review of any project in which the member has a conflicting interest, except to provide information requested by the IRB.”
+45 CFR 46.107(e) directly addresses conflicts of interest Start Printed Page 15458by requiring that “no IRB may have a member participate in the IRB's initial or continuing review of any project in which the member has a conflicting interest, except to provide information requested by the IRB.”
 FDA regulations include identical language at 21 CFR 56.107(e).

-Concerns have grown that financial conflicts of interest in research, derived from financial relationships and the financial interests they create, may affect the rights and welfare of human subjects in research.
-Financial interests are not prohibited, and not all financial interests cause conflicts of interest or affect the rights and welfare of human subjects.
+Concerns have grown that financial conflicts of interest in research, derived from financial relationships and the financial interests they create, may affect the rights and welfare of human research subjects.
+Financial interests are not prohibited, and not all financial interests cause conflicts of interest or harm to human subjects.
 HHS recognizes the complexity of the relationships between government, academia, industry and others, and recognizes that these relationships often legitimately include financial relationships.
 However, to the extent financial interests may affect the rights and welfare of human subjects in research, IRBs, institutions, and investigators need to consider what actions regarding financial interests may be necessary to protect those subjects.

 In May 2000, HHS announced five initiatives to strengthen human subject protection in clinical research.
 One of these was to develop guidance on financial conflict of interest that would serve to further protect research participants.
 As part of this initiative, HHS held a conference on the topic of human subject protection and financial conflict of interest on August 15-16, 2000.
 A draft interim guidance document, “Financial Relationships in Clinical Research: Issues for Institutions, Clinical Investigators, and IRBs to Consider when Dealing with Issues of Financial Interests and Human Subject Protection,” based on information obtained at and subsequent to that conference was made available to the public for comment on January 10, 2001.
 This document replaces that draft interim guidance.
 The Department notes that other organizations have also addressed financial interests in human research via reports, guidance and recommendations.
 Many of these contain strong and sound ideas for actions to deal with potential financial conflicts of interest on the part of institutions, investigators and IRBs.